Prince

 Dirty Mind

-Prince gained critical acclaim with his 1980 release of Dirty Mind, again entirely self-recorded and released using the demos of the songs.
+Prince gained critical acclaim with his 1980 release of Dirty Mind, again entirely self-recorded, this time, to cut cost, not in a Studio in California, but in his North Arm Drive Home Studio in Orono, Minnesota.
 Dirty Mind is particularly notable for its sexually explicit material, in particular the title track, Head, and controversial Sister.
-During this period, Prince began to attract attention for the clothes he wore on-stage: high-heeled shoes, boots and black bikini briefs and tended to flaunt and express an intense sexuality on-stage.
-On tour, Lisa Coleman replaced keyboardist Gayle Chapman in the band, who felt the sexually explicit lyrics and stage antics of Prince’s concerts conflicted with her religious beliefs.
+During this period, Prince began to attract attention for the clothes he wore on-stage: high-heeled shoes, a trench coat and bikini brief,s and tended to flaunt and express an intense sexuality on-stage.
+By this time Lisa Coleman had replaced keyboardist Gayle Chapman, who felt the sexually explicit lyrics and stage antics of Prince’s concerts conflicted with her religious beliefs.

-His stylistic choices brought him trouble as an opening act for The Rolling Stones' for two Los Angeles Coliseum shows in 1981, where he was infamously pelted with garbage while wearing bikini briefs, leg warmers, high-heeled boots, and a trench coat, eventually booed off the stage for his wardrobe and androgynous lyrics.
-These shows occurred just before the release of Controversy and also when he was breaking in his new bassist Mark Brown (later Brown Mark), who was then just 18 and out of high school.
+In October 1981 Prince played two shows opening for The Rolling Stones at the Los Angeles Coliseum.
+Here he was infamously pelted with garbage and eventually booed off the stage for his wardrobe and androgynous lyrics.
+These shows occurred just before the release of Controversy.
+By now André Cymone was replaced by bassist Mark Brown (later Brown Mark).

 Controversy

 In 1981, Prince formed a "side project" (a misnomer label, given that his band was only used for performances and contributed little to recording sessions) band called The Time.
-Prince was able to do this thanks to a clause in his contract with Warner Bros.
-The Time released four albums between 1981 and 1990, with Prince writing and performing all instruments and backing vocals throughout, with the lead vocals handled by Morris Day.
+They would released four albums between 1981 and 1990, with Prince writing and performing all instruments and backing vocals throughout and lead vocals handled by Morris Day for their first three albums, with The Time’s four outing also having contributions by Jimmy Jam & Terry Lewis, whom by then had tremendous success as producers on their own merit, but hailed from The Time originally.

 1999

-In 1982, he released the 1999 double-album (released in some countries as a single-album) which "broke" Prince into the mainstream in the US and internationally, selling over three million copies.
+In 1982, Prince released the 1999 double-album (released in some countries as a single-album) which "broke" him into the mainstream in the US and internationally, selling over three million copies.
 The title track was a protest against nuclear proliferation and became his first top ten hit internationally.

 The Revolution